kalwalt/kalwalt.github.io/_posts/2019-01-30-artivive-cubist-dragon-my-free-interactive-artwork.md

 I made this interactive work for the Kaleidastudio open call "Push the boundaries".
 The project did not pass the selection and i decided to release for personal use of my followers.
 What does it means?
 You can download the image from this [link](/assets/images/uploads/cubist-dragon.jpg), print it and start to enjoy the **A**ugmented **R**eality.

 First you need to install the Artivive app: [go to google play and catch it!](https://play.google.com/store/apps/details?id=com.artivive&hl=en) After installed, launch the app and point the camera of your smarphone to the picture.
 In few seconds the animation will start!
+You need a good internet connection to download the video data.
+If you can send me a message on twitter or instagram with a sceenshot!

 ## Note on the license